slak44/ckompiler/README.md

 [ASTGraphing.kt][ast_graphing]), where each node (a so-called [BasicBlock][bb]) represents a _linear_ piece of code, with no jumps, conditional or otherwise.
-Basically, all `ASTNode` subclasses are removed by the conversion to a graph, except for `Expression` subclasses (with certain exceptions that are also removed, namely `TernaryConditional`).
+Basically, all `ASTNode` subclasses are removed by the conversion to a graph, except for `Expression` subclasses (with certain exceptions:
+`TernaryConditional`, in particular, is also removed).

 Those linear pieces of code are represented as a `List<Expression>`, and are transformed to the simple IR (`List<IRInstruction>`) while creating the graph